isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 click "Action" and "New Zone"; finally, follow the New Zone Wizard to add a new zone.

 The standard requires both anti-replay and sequence services.
-Experiences with the BIND 9 nsupdate showed the sequence service led to problems so it is disable by default in the hook.
+Experiences with the BIND 9 nsupdate showed the sequence service led to problems so it is disabled by default in the hook.
 It seems the anti-replay service can also lead to problems with Microsoft DNS servers so it is now configurable.
 Note that these security services are useless for DNS dynamic update which was designed to run over UDP so with out of order and duplicated messages.